Is the road going to be maintained year-round?

 Is there good swimming at the shore of the lots?

 Every waterfront lot has excellent swimming right from the shore, with either rock, stony, or sand bottom.
-The depth is roughly six feet or more at a typical dock’s length from shore.
+The depth is roughly eight feet or more at a typical dock’s length from shore.

 What’s the nearest town for shopping?